The Hardkiss

-The Hardkiss (stylised as The HARDKISS) is a Ukrainian rock band formed in 2011, consisting of Julia Sanina (vocals), Valeriy Bebko (guitar), Klym Lysiuk (bass), and Yevhen Kibeliev (drums).
-They sing in both Ukrainian and English.
+The Hardkiss (stylised as The HARDKISS) is a Ukrainian rock band (performing in Ukrainian and English) formed in 2011 by singer Julia Sanina and guitarist Valeriy "Val" Bebko.
+Other members include bassist Klym Lysiuk and drummer Yevhen Kibeliev.
+They are winners of multiple YUNA awards.
+In 2016, the band participated in the Ukrainian national selection for the Eurovision Song Contest, finishing in second place.

-In 2012, they were nominated for the MTV Europe Music Award for Best Ukrainian Act, and they have won several prizes at the YUNA music award.
-The Hardkiss took part in the Ukrainian national selection for the Eurovision Song Contest 2016, finishing in second place.

-Since the 2022 Russian invasion of Ukraine, the band has donated part of the proceeds from their work toward humanitarian aid, and they have performed numerous charity concerts.

-To date, the Hardkiss has released four studio albums, one EP, one live album, and numerous singles.
+To date, the band has released five studio albums, one EP, one live record, and numerous singles.

 History

 Formation

 At the age of 18, Julia Sanina interviewed the MTV Ukraine broadcast producer Valeriy Bebko for an article she was writing as an aspiring student journalist.
 The two became friends (and later married) and began to write music together as Val & Sanina, with Sanina as the vocalist and Bebko playing bass; they released a music video and a number of songs in Russian.
 They later met the sound engineer Max and producers Volodymyr Syvokon and Stas Tiunov of the Firework Sound record label, who suggested that they sing in English instead and build up an audience in the West.
 The band sought a new name and asked their friends for feedback on several potential options, including "Planet Pony", "Model 8", and "the Hardkiss".
 After listening to a demo of the band's music, their friends noted that it contained elements that were "hard", but also sweet and tender, like a kiss.